Struggling to Adapt

 Eventually she glided to a small crag jutting close to the hut.
 Grabbing at a sheer rock wall was tricky but she made it and climbed to the top.
 Then she put the boots on and glided to the corner of the house, stopping there and descending naturally, without making a sound.

 Then it was sneaking under the windows time!
 First, the window where the light was coming from.
 Huh, a golden chandelier?
 How incongruous.
 There were some armor pieces on a shelf but, more importantly, a lone zombie in a darker, almost black outfit toting a musket exactly the same as the one she inherited from the deceased guy.
 Ice-cold goosebumps crawling along her back, Shantae very, very carefully sneaked away.
-She had no desire to being exploded into bloody chunks, thank you very much.
+She had no desire to be exploded into bloody chunks, thank you very much.

 That fright aside — the zombie wasn't looking alert so she would probably be fine — she went peeking into other windows.
 An empty room beyond the first one, then the front entrance...
 Oh.
 How disgusting.